Resistor

 For more detailed instructions on Steady State (DC) Sources, click here.

-- Save the simulation at this point.
-The circuit will be saved in a
+Save the simulation at this point.

 4.2.2 Run Simulation